BEFORE THE STATE BOARD OF EQUALIZATION

 the use of "a", an indefinite article, means any one of some class or group or

-business when sold to a purchaser of" inoperative and superfluous.
-The DOR's argument
+"a business when sold to a purchaser of" inoperative and superfluous.
+The DOR's

-focuses on the Wyoming State Legislature's use of "business entities" in the
+argument focuses on the Wyoming State Legislature's use of "business entities"

 22. Because the term "business" is not defined in Title 39, the DOR's Rules,

-which "business" is used to ascertain the purpose of the legislature.
-See: Grand
+context in which "business" is used to ascertain the purpose of the legislature.

 We begin by making an "'inquiry respecting the ordinary and obvious meaning of the words employed according to their arrangement and connection.'"
 Parker Land and Cattle Company v.
 Wyoming Game and Fish Commission, 845 P.2d 1040, 1042 (Wyo.
 1993) (quoting Rasmussen v.
 Baker, 7 Wyo.
 117, 133, 50 P. 819, 823 (1897)).
 We construe the statute as a whole, giving effect to every word, clause, and sentence, and we construe together all parts of the statute in pari materia.